 You have probably heard about Low T and might be wondering, is it really a big deal?
 I mean, isn’t it just part of getting older?
 While it is expected that testosterone levels will start to decline as you age, a 2007 study estimated that approximately 40% of men over the age of 45 have low testosterone levels and even more men have testosterone levels that are considered insufficient for optimal health.
 Testosterone is important for more than just sexual health!
 Low levels of testosterone have been shown to be associated with an increased risk of:

 - Increased visceral body fat

 So how would you know if you had Low T?
 Some people think if they don’t have sexual symptoms that their levels must be fine, but Low T can cause a lot of different symptoms.

-Some of the signs and symptoms include anxiety, decrease in beard growth, depressed mood, feeling burnt out, increased irritability, joint and muscular pain, anxiety and nervousness, feeling tired or that you’ve passed your prime, sleep problems, feeling tired, excessive sweating or hot flushes, decrease in sexual desire/libido, decrease in ability/frequency to perform sexually.
+Some of the signs and symptoms include anxiety and nervousness, depressed mood, increased irritability, feeling burnt out, decrease in beard growth, joint and muscular pain, trouble sleeping, feeling tired or that you’ve passed your prime, excessive sweating or hot flushes, decrease in sexual desire/libido and a decreased ability to perform sexually.